Across the G21 region there is significant disparity between advantaged and disadvantaged groups.

 Funding is also required across targeted areas to address causes central to disadvantage.
 This includes access to quality educational opportunities from early childhood, access to services that will improve health and wellbeing outcomes, and encompasses issues such as public transport and affordable housing.

-G21 Region Opportunities for Work (GROW) is based on significant evidence that the best way to reduce areas of persistent disadvantage in a community is to reduce unemployment rates in those areas.
+G21 Region Opportunities for Work (GROW) is based on significant evidence that the best way to reduce persistent disadvantage in a community is to reduce unemployment rates.

 Initially, GROW will focus on Colac, Corio, Norlane and Whittington; where unemployment is at double-digit levels, and well above regional and state averages.

 The Northern Aquatic and Community Hub (NACH), proposed on the current Waterworld (Norlane) site, develops the precinct into a world-class, integrated community health and wellbeing hub.

 Combined with the $33 million Barwon Health North facility, the NACH would create a world-class preventative health precinct in the northern suburbs.

 It would provide long overdue health infrastructure to some of our most vulnerable communities and would generate $111 million in preventative health benefits to the community over 10 years.